vmware/terraform-provider-nsxt/website/docs/index.html.markdown

 ```

-## Server Authentication
+### Server Authentication

-The "insecure" provider parameter set to true (shown in examples above) will direct terraform client to skip server certificate verification.
-However, it is recommended to use trusted connection.
+The "insecure" provider parameter set to true (shown in examples above) will direct Terraform client to skip server certificate verification.
+This is not recommended in production deployments and it is recommended to use trusted connection using certificates signed by a certificate authority..
 The example below shows provides CA file (in PEM format) to verify server certificate.

 ```hcl
 provider "nsxt" {